xiaolaba/AVR_mini-ohm-metre/README.md

 ![milliohm_meter_20200720_232438_xiaolaba0.jpg](milliohm_meter_20200720_232438_xiaolaba0.jpg)

+.
+.
-lost of source code and schemation diagram, reverse engineering has to be with.
+lost of source code and schematic diagram, reverse engineering has to be with.
+.
+.

 wiring,